Local Mechanisms of Compositional Generalization in Conditional Diffusion: Length generalization in CLEVR

 \section{Length generalization in CLEVR}

-In this section we study length generalization in conditional diffusion models trained on CLEVR datasets \cite{johnson2017clevr}, using a standard EDM2 U-net architecture \cite{karras2022elucidating} (details in \Cref{app:clevr_detail}). \Cref{fig:clevr_locat_len_gen} shows length generalization or lack thereof in two location-conditioned models trained on CLEVR images with 1-3 objects.
+In this section we study length generalization in conditional diffusion models trained on CLEVR datasets \cite{johnson2017clevr}, using a standard EDM2 U-net architecture \cite{karras2022elucidating} (details in \Cref{app:clevr_detail}). \Cref{fig:clevr_locat_len_gen} shows length generalization or lack thereof in three location-conditioned models trained on CLEVR images with 1-3 objects.
 In \textbf{Experiment 1}, the location-conditioning labels \emph{all} objects in the scene, using a 2d integer array representing a 2d grid over the image via the count of objects whose center falls within the grid cell (typically zero or one), as shown in \Cref{fig:loc_cond}.
-We find that this model successfully length-generalizes up to 9 objects, indicating that it has learned the underlying compositional structure of the data.
-In \textbf{Experiment 2}, however, length generalization fails.
-The setup is identical to that of Experiment 1 except for one difference: the conditioning only labels the location of a \emph{single} randomly-selected object.
-(By analogy to text-to-image conditioning, this difference is like text describing everything in each image vs. describing a single object in each image.)
-Since Experiment 2 conditions on only one location during training, there are at least two strategies that could perfectly fit the training data: draw an object at \emph{every} conditioned location (compositional), or draw an object at \emph{any} conditioned location (non-compositional).
-However, these strategies are \emph{not} equivalent at inference time, when we condition on more than one location.
-The model evidently chooses a non-compositional strategy that fits the training data but does not length-generalize. \textbf{Experiment 3} ``fixes'' Experiment 2 via a local causal intervention motivated by our theory, as we discuss in \Cref{sec:local_expts} (note that since this model was trained on 1-3 object with only one location labeled, the expected inference-time behavior is to draw an object at each conditioned location, plus 0-2 extra objects).
-We also explore color-conditioning in CLEVR in \Cref{fig:clevr_color_len_gen}, which we expect to have a compositional structure in an appropriate feature-space, discussed further in \Cref{sec:local_expts}. \Cref{table:xy-learned-counts} gives a quantitative analysis of the limits of length generalization of the various location- and color-conditioned models, trained on $1$ to $M$ objects for $M = 1, \ldots, 6$ (Exp.~1 samples in \Cref{fig:exp1_M}).
-The table reports an approximate measure of the maximum number of objects to which each model can consistently length-generalize (details in \Cref{app:k_max}).
+We find that this model length-generalizes up to \rebut{7} objects.
+In \textbf{Experiment 2}, the setup is identical to that of Experiment 1 except that the conditioning only labels the location of a \emph{single} randomly-selected object.
+Unsurprisingly, this model fails to meaningfully length-generalize beyond one conditioned location \rebut{(note that when trained on 1-3 objects it may generate up to 2 ``extra'' objects at non-conditioned locations)}. \textbf{Experiment 3} conditions on the 2D locations of all objects using a list-style conditioner which places the (embedded) xy-locations of each object in an array padded with enough slots for up to 10 objects, with each location placed in a randomly chosen slot.
+This model fails to length-generalize beyond the 3 locations it was trained on.
+A priori, we should not ``expect'' length-generalization in any of these models.
+Although the data is naturally compositional, there is no guarantee that a model will learn a compositional structure from examples with only 1-3 objects (which it could fit in many different ways).
+Evidently, the Experiment 1 model learns the underlying compositional structure of the data while the two other models do not. \Cref{table:xy-learned-counts} gives a quantitative analysis of the limits of length generalization of the various location-conditioned models, trained on 1 object, 1-3 objects, or 1-5 objects, with samples shown in \Cref{fig:exp1_M}.
+The table reports an approximate measure, $K_{\max}$, of the maximum number of objects to which each model can consistently length-generalize (details in \Cref{app:k_max}).